City Ses'La: Music

 Theme music for the series was composed by Bruce Williams, Mighty Music Africa and Gang of Instrumentals.

 Broadcast

 The series premiered on 2 November 2005 on SABC 1.
-The show and its 5 seasons have been re-broadcast on SABC multiple times, adding to the enduring legacy of this ground-breaking South African comedy.
+The show and its 4 seasons have been re-broadcast on SABC multiple times.
 City Ses'la is also available on the SABC Plus VOD platform from November 2022.

 Spinoff series

 In 2014, SABC 1 announced the spinoff series, Ses'Top La.
 Picking after the events of City Ses'La, the series focuses on Themba, now married to Phumzile, as they navigate life in the upperclass Sandton Gold apartments.
 Mandla N created and executive produced the series, as well as reprised his role with Busi Lurayi.
 Other City Ses'La cast members were also involved in the production, either behind the scenes or guest starring in their previous roles.